start with output and ask what input leads to such output (McLuhan to Harry Skornia, Sept 3, 1960)

 In the context of this broad return to Aristotelian dynamics3, McLuhan’s remarks in the tapes broadcast over CKLN provide an introduction to Wakese as a language in which possibilities are highlighted in what McLuhan termed their “resident activity”:4

 one reason that you have to guess when you’re looking at any word whatever is that it has dozens of meanings that are not being used at that particular moment.
-When you look up the word ‘read’ you’ll find many columns of meanings for the word and beside the word ‘read’ is the word ‘run’.
-He who runs may read; well, ‘run’ means ‘rune’, ‘run’ comes from ‘rune’, which means a cryptic puzzle and reading and rune-ing are close.
+When you look up the word ‘read’ you’ll find many columns of meanings for the word and beside the word ‘read’ is the word (…) ‘rune’, which means a cryptic puzzle and reading and rune-ing are close.
 (39:50ff)

-Reading and rune-ing in this passage are used in the double sense of words in the dictionary and the skills necessary to access a dictionary (or, in fact, to carry out any human activity).
+Reading as rune-ing is the skill required to carry out any human activity.
 McLuhan was doing what he was talking about and talking about what he was doing.
 He was using his wits in a consideration of wit.
 Media study, just like phenomenology according to Heidegger, had to account for its actuality in terms of its underlying possibilities.

 the fact that reading is guessing means that every word has a hidden ground of many many layers under every single word you utter (the word ‘utter’ is a very good example of